humanprotocol/hmt-escrow/README.md

 # Troubleshooting

-Error: The tx doesn't have the correct nonce or the transaction freezes
+Error: The tx doesn't have the correct nonce or the transaction freezes.

 Fix: If you experience errors such as this when submitting transactions, try resetting Metamask by clicking on the account icon (top right) then Settings > Advanced > Reset Account.

+We also recommend that Windows WSL users try the Deployed Playground example as the Local example requires 'Host Mode' to be activated in the docker-compose.yml, which unfortunately is not available on Docker for Windows.

-Use the developer console 'Ctrl+Shift+I (Command+Option+I on Mac)' in Chrome/Firefox to diagnose errors when submitting transactions from the front-end.
+If you encounter any other issues when using the front end, please use the developer console 'Ctrl+Shift+I (Command+Option+I on Mac)' in Chrome/Firefox to diagnose errors when submitting transactions from the front-end.

 # Conclusion

 In this example we have demonstrated the steps involved in creating and fulfilling jobs on the HUMAN protocol.
-This is a very basic example and could quite easily be extended to other use case's.
-If you have any problems with the setup please open an issue and let us know!
+This is a very basic example which could easily be extended to other use case's.
+If you have any problems with the setup or usage of this example, please open an issue and let us know!
 Feel free to check out the HUMAN github repostory for other useful resources.